Super Troopers 2: Crowdsourcing

 However, in a January 2009 interview with MovieWeb, Paul Soter and Jay Chandrasekhar revealed that the movie would be a sequel.
-Chandrasekhar stated "We pick up the story essentially right were we left off.
+Chandrasekhar stated "We pick up the story essentially right where we left off.
 Maybe about three months later.
 We are all working undercover for the lumber industry.
 What has happened is that there are all of these eco-terrorists that are trying to blow up the lumber mills.
 And we are there working as security."
 Soter added to that: "The big picture is that we are on the Canadian border.
 And in reality, what has happened is that the government has found places where the markers were off, or wrong.
-And there are these areas of land that were thought to be Canada, but are actually part of the U.S. We are enlisted to patrol this area that was always thought to be Canadian soil.
+And there are these areas of land that were thought to be Canada but are actually part of the U.S. We are enlisted to patrol this area that was always thought to be Canadian soil.
 But no, it is actually the United States.
 We are enlisted because they have to send someone there to help make it part of the U.S. territory now.
 We get recruited to be the Highway Patrolmen there.
 And we are surrounded by all of these Canadian people that aren't happy about this.
 We essentially have to impose U.S. law on a bunch of Canadians that aren't at all happy about it."

 In November 2009, Broken Lizard revealed that they had finished three drafts of the sequel's screenplay and that independent financiers had agreed to finance the movie.
 They also revealed that the character of Captain O'Hagan was part of the screenplay and that actor Brian Cox was planning on returning to the role.